 - Only for teaching jobs

-1 x Letter(s) confirming 3 years of relevant work experience issued by former employer(s) (legalized/notarized + translated + certified)
+1 x Letter(s) confirming 3 years of relevant work experience issued by former employer(s) (legalized/notarised + translated + certified)

 - Not needed for teaching jobs if you have a degree